Sensory-Friendly Experiences for Kids on the Main Line

 AMC Movie Theaters

-AMC has partnered with the Autism Society to offer unique movie showings where they turn the lights up, and turn the sound down, so you can get up, dance, walk, shout or sing!
-Their Sensory Friendly Film program is available on the second and fourth Saturday (family-friendly) and Tuesday evenings (mature audiences) of every month.
+AMC has partnered with the Autism Society to offer unique movie showings where they turn the lights up and turn the sound down, so you can get up, dance, walk, shout, or sing!
+Their Sensory Friendly Film program is available on the second and fourth Saturday (family-friendly) and Wednesday evenings (mature audiences) of every month.
 Please check your local theatre listings for specific showtimes.

 Regal Cinemas

 Regal’s My Way Matinee gives everyone the opportunity to experience a movie with the lights turned up and the volume turned down.
-This becomes safe space where guests are free to express themselves by singing, crying, dancing, walking around, talking or shouting while enjoying Hollywood’s latest films!
-All screenings for the sensory friendly movies will begin at 10:30am on the second and fourth Saturday of the month for a special discounted ticket price!
+This becomes safe space where guests are free to express themselves by singing, crying, dancing, walking around, talking, or shouting while enjoying Hollywood’s latest films!
+These showings will be the first show of the day on select Saturdays each month.
+Find a Regal sensory-friendly screening.